ogtveit/bikeR_oslo/README.md

 ## Testing

-Testing requires the libraries _testthat_ and _httptest_.
+Testing requires the libraries _testthat_, _here_ and _httptest_.
 To run all tests execute '.\tests\testthat.R'.
-Either open tests/testthat.R in RStudio and run all (CTRL + SHIFT + Enter), or:
+Either open tests/testthat.R in RStudio and run all (CTRL + SHIFT + Enter), or run in terminal:

 > C:\\"Program Files"\R\R-3.6.1\bin\Rscript.exe \path\to\script\tests\testthat.R